Webdev-Ishan/mindvault/README.md

-# 🧠 BrainStorm — Your Second Brain App
+# 🧠 MindVault — Your Second Brain App

-**BrainStorm** is a personal knowledge management app designed to help you capture, organize, and revisit your ideas — turning your digital brain into a reliable partner for learning and creativity.
+**MindVault** is a personal knowledge management app designed to help you capture, organize, and revisit your ideas — turning your digital brain into a reliable partner for learning and creativity.

 ## 🚀 Live Demo & Screenshots